alpaddesai/PurchasingInternationalRealEstate/README.md

-# Purchasing International Real Estate
+# Purchasing International Residential Real Estate

 The project provides an overview of purchasing real estate